-FACTOR 3 - GUIDELINES
+FACTOR 3 - GUIDELINES:

 Guidelines include laws, rules, policies, procedures, and methods governing the administration of Federal grants, cooperative agreements, and awards.
 These guidelines require a degree of interpretation to determine the extent of relevance to each particular action.
-The employee exercises judgment and initiative to identify those aspects of regulations which apply to the specific financial assistance action, adapts procedures, decides upon approaches, and resolves specific problems in agreement formulation, administration, termination, and budget analysis functions.
+Due to the unique, unprecedented, or high visibility assignments, the guidelines are often inadequate in dealing with problems, requiring the employee to exercise judgment and initiative to identify those aspects of regulations which apply to the particular financial assistance action, modify or extend procedures, balance application of the laws and guidelines with the novel technical needs of the stakeholder, and resolves specific problems in agreement formulation, administration, termination, and budget analysis functions.
+The employee may also develop local guidance, procedures, and business practices.

-FACTOR 4 - COMPLEXITY
+FACTOR 4 - COMPLEXITY:

-Assignments involve a full range of activities involved in financial assistance, from selection to award to closeout.
-Assignments are complicated by the necessity for correlating specific actions within the appropriate phase of project development; the necessity for recognizing, correlating and meshing the requirements, problems and practices of disciplines involved (e.g. program, budget, administrative, etc.).
+Assignments involve a full range of activities involved in all areas of financial assistance, from application reviews to closeout.
+Assignments are complicated by the necessity for correlating specific actions within the appropriate phase of project development; the necessity for recognizing, correlating and meshing the requirements, problems and practices of disciplines involved.
 Further complications include handling numerous financial assistance agreements that are in varying stages of development, most of which are complex and are of long duration.

 There are continuing changes in technical requirements.
-Departures from previous agreements may require the employee to devise new techniques to fulfill the requirements.
-Some situations that arise may include new or one-of-a- kind situations with no precedents.
+Significant departures from previous agreements may require the employee to devise new techniques to fulfill the requirements.
+Situations that arise often include new or one-of-a-kind situations with no precedents.
 Some agreements are further complicated by strict time constraints and high public profile.

-FACTOR 5 - SCOPE AND EFFECT
+FACTOR 5 - SCOPE AND EFFECT:

-The purpose of the work is to perform a variety of actions that provide for the effective management of the Financial Assistance Program within the employee's area of responsibility.
-Financial Assistance actions are typically defined and established with some precedent to follow.
-The work affects the operations of the internal organization/program stakeholders and various recipients' operations and contributes to the timely and economical accomplishments of the organizational objectives and may have an economic impact on recipients, sub-recipients, subcontractors, and vendors, in the area of responsibility.
+The purpose of the work is to serve as a senior specialist and to perform a variety of actions that provide for the effective management of the Financial Assistance Program within the employee's area of responsibility.
+Financial Assistance actions are complex, politically sensitive, high-risk, unprecedented or unique.
+The work affects the operations of the internal organization/program stakeholders and various recipients' operations and impacts the timely and economical accomplishments of the organizational objectives and has an economic impact on recipients, sub-recipients, subcontractors, and vendors, in the respective geographic areas.

-FACTOR 6 - PERSONAL CONTACTS
+FACTOR 6 - PERSONAL CONTACTS:

-Personal contacts include technical and management staff; contracting, budget, finance, and legal staff throughout the Bureau; technical and managerial representatives of non-profits, educational institutions and state and local governments who either desire or have been awarded financial assistance agreements with the Bureau.
+Personal contacts include technical and management staff and with contracting, budget, finance, and legal staff throughout the Bureau.
+Frequently meets with technical and managerial representatives of non-profits, educational institutions and state and local governments who either desire or have been awarded financial assistance agreements with the Bureau.

-FACTOR 7 - PURPOSE OF CONTACTS
+FACTOR 7 - PURPOSE OF CONTACTS:

-Advises, informs, and exchanges information with contacts on such things as progress of an agreement, development of an agreement, interpreting regulations and resolving problems, and preparation of negotiation positions.
-Contacts are to plan and coordinate actions.
+Contacts serve to advise, inform and exchange information on such things as progress of an agreement, development of an agreement, interpreting regulations and resolving problems, and preparation of negotiation positions.
 The employee must be skilled in dealing with highly divergent points of view and be able to persuade when necessary.

-Contacts with the private sector occur to exchange information in conducting market research and fact finding, to negotiate and to resolve problems, and to resolve problems.
+Contacts with the private sector occur to exchange information to conduct market research and fact finding, to negotiate and to resolve problems.
 Legal opinions may be obtained.

-FACTOR 8 - PHYSICAL DEMANDS
+FACTOR 8 - PHYSICAL DEMANDS: